janverschelde/PHCpack/src/doc/source/options.rst

 To transform the solutions, choose the third option of the second menu of ``phc -s``.

-phc -t : Tasking for tracking paths using multiple threads
+phc -t : tasking for tracking paths using multiple threads
 ----------------------------------------------------------

 The option -t allows the user to take advantage